 Japan Airlines Q4 loss deepens as pandemic curbs air travel

-The result for the three months to March was worse than an estimated average 88.96 billion yen loss from three analyst surveyed by Refinitiv.
+The result for the three months to March 31, whichcompares with a loss of 25.9 billion yen a year ago, was worse than an estimated average 88.96 billion yen loss from three analyst surveyed by Refinitiv.

+Japan's second-biggest airline and other carriers around the world have had to cope with a collapse in international and domestic air travel caused by coronavirus travel restrictions.

 The airline did not provide an earnings forecast for the current business year.
 Eleven analysts predict an average 56 billion yen loss, Refinitiv data shows.